helinwang/dex/README.md

     1. Install the dependency libgmp `apt get install libgmp-dev`.

-1. Download and run the prebuilt binaries from the [release page](https://github.com/helinwang/dex/releases).
+1. Download and run the prebuilt binaries (built on Ubuntu 16.04) from the [release page](https://github.com/helinwang/dex/releases).

 ### Build with Docker